124938/hadoop-training/sqoop-assignment/README.md

 Assignments
 ========

-* Sqoop import table examples

-* Sqoop import table examples with incremental approach

-* Sqoop import using query examples
+* Sqoop import (from MySQL to HDFS)
+- table
+- incremental support
+- query support

-* Sqoop import all tables examples
+- all tables

-* Sqoop export table examples

-* Sqoop export table examples using batch

-* Sqoop export table examples using staging

-* Sqoop export table examples with incremental approach
+* Sqoop export (from HDFS to MySQL)
+- batch support
+- All or Nothing sematics support
+- Updating existing dataset